defndaines/kiroku/nebula-award.md

 List of Nebula Award winners identified by whether I've read them.

+Nebula Awards recognize works of science fiction or fantasy published in the United States, awarded by the Science Fiction and Fantasy Writers Association (SFWA).

-Only including other awards when I've read them or plan to read them, since those lists are not goals I'm looking to fill in.
+Besides novel, only including awards when I've read them or plan to read them, since those lists are not goals I'm looking to fill in.

 Count: 27